maubanel/GMS2-Platformer/gravity-collision/README.md

 So if we take the modulus of the current y position of the player and take the collision grid size modulus we will get the value we want.
 So if the player is at `1414` and we take the modulus of `32` we get a value of `6`.
 So the player is `6` pixels from the top of the tile grid.
 If we take `1414 - 6` it is `1408`.
 So we the 44th collision tile (1408/32 = 44).

-If we want to be on top of the ground we will have to remove one more pixel and the player will be on top of the ground.
+If we want to be on top of the ground we will have to remove one more pixel and the player will be on top of the ground at pixel `1407`.

 ![use modulus to get y offset](images/modulus.png)